-In past few months you have run, lifted weights and got that weight off but then Diwali comes around and there is delicious food all around, so how do you survive the biggest festive food binge.
+All that running and lifting weights has finally paid off, then diwali comes and there is delicious food all around, so how do you survive the biggest festive food binge.
 Nandini Reddy offers a few tips.

 It’s Diwali and there is tempting food all around and if you start to count calories you are most likely to draw flack for it from everyone around and come across as snobbish.
 So instead of being labelled any awkward name for your food choices, why don’t you just try a few of these tips that can help you enjoy the festive season without the guilt.

 Avoid fast food – If you are busy running around shopping for Diwali then it’s a good idea to either pack a snack if you don’t have the time for a proper meal or choose a good restaurant that will give you multiple options of healthy food.